 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

 Adding Water and Vegetable Oil When Making Pellets

-So first and foremost before using a pellet binder, your attention should focus on water and vegetable oil.
-If the pellets are exiting the pellet mill in a dry crumbly form adding in a small amount of water to the process can improve pellet quality.
+First and foremost before using a pellet binder, your attention should focus on water and vegetable oil.
+If the pellets are exiting the pellet mill in a dry/crumbly form adding in a small amount of water to the process can improve pellet quality.
 The additional water will do two things.
 It will increase the compression within the die and also increase temperature.
-This in term will help to melt the natural lignin within the wood to help the pellets form.
+This intern will help to melt the natural lignin within the wood to help the pellets form.
 However, adding too much moisture can generate too much pressure, leading to a blocked pellet mill die.

 What Different Types of Pellet Binder Are Available?

 In the feed pellet industry, there are many different types and brands of pellet binder available.
 They not only aid the pellet making process but they can also add nutritional value to the feed pellets.
 However, with wood pellet production, if a binder is used more than likely it would be a form of modified corn starch.

 One manufacturer of modified corn starch pellet binders is Matam Inc with its product PelletBond.
 It is designed to act as both a wood pellet binder and pellet mill lubricant.
 The further benefits of the pellet binder being reduced pellet mill energy consumption and increase productivity simultaneously.
 This product can be particularly useful when trying to make wood pellets with a small pellet mill.
 The reason being with a small pellet mill it’s harder to get up to the optimum operating temperature to make wood pellets.